Southampton Corporation No. 45

 Faced with this prospect, a group of tramway enthusiasts had already begun to organise tours of the systems that remained in operation, partly for nostalgic reasons, and partly to record this fast-disappearing mode of transport for posterity.
 Thanks to their enthusiasm and foresight many of the photographs taken during these tours are now to be found in the extensive photographic archives at Crich.

 One such tour – the final tour of the Southampton system before its closure to be undertaken by the Light Railway Transport League – took place in August 1948.
 By a quirk of fate the original car used for the early part of the tour – top-covered car number 37 – became de-trolleyed and a replacement open-topped tram (number 44) was used for the remainder of the tour.

-Because this design provided insufficient support for the upper deck, however, Southampton Corporation gradually rebuilt the twelve Hurst Nelson cars to a four window configuration though the limited records that have survived from the original Southampton tramway minutes suggest that although some alterations were carried out in 1914, a major rebuilding of 45 did not take place until 1917.
+Because this design provided insufficient support for the upper deck, however, Southampton Corporation gradually rebuilt the twelve Hurst Nelson cars to a four window configuration.
+The exact date of this conversion is not entirely clear from the original Southampton tramway minutes that have survived.
+These suggest that some alterations were carried out in 1914, though a major rebuilding of 45 did not appear to have taken place until 1917.

 After many years as one of the mainstays of the operational fleet, the tramcar was in need of an overhaul by the end of the 2012 season.
 With an important celebration looming in a couple of years’ time, however, it was decided to withdraw it temporarily from service so that it would be available to participate in the 50th anniversary of the start of electric tramcar operations at Crich.